 Registered Art Therapist (ATR)

+Candidates submit their applications to the ATCB via MyATCB.
 Candidates must respond truthfully to all questions in the Disciplinary and Litigation history section of the ATR application.
 If you have current or past disciplinary or legal events that require you to respond “yes” to any of the questions, copies of the charge documents and follow-up documents must be included, along with your written account of the event(s).
-This information should be placed in an envelope marked “Disciplinary and Litigation History,” sealed and included with your application packet.
+This information should be uploaded with your application on MyATCB.
 All ATCB applicants and credential holders agree to abide by the ATCB Code of Ethics, Conduct, and Disciplinary Procedures and report any issues to ATCB in writing.

 The ATCB instated a new application submission process.
 Any application submitted after May 1, 2021 Applicants must provide the name and email for their Supervisors and References.
 The National Office will contact these individuals on the applicant’s behalf.
 If an education review is required, applicants need to upload their Coursework Verification form and provide the name and email of the individual who will complete their Verification of Practicum/Internship.
 The National Office will contact these individuals on the applicant’s behalf.

 Once all supporting application documents are received, the application will move to an “In Review”, review times can take eight to twelve weeks.
 If approved you will be notified if your ATR application has been approved.
 Once approved, you may then use the ATR professional designation for the remainder of the credential year of which you are approved.
 The credential year of the ATCB runs July 1 through June 30.